 Activities, Meals and Accommodations Fee - U.S. $2,600

 The student activities, meals, and accommodations fee is U.S. $2,600.
 The fee is payable directly to the program as indicated on the application form.
-No reduction will be made for participants who leave the program early.
 The fee will cover any service and registration charges.
 It will also include breakfast every day and lunch or dinner on class days, as well as refreshments at afternoon seminars, the welcome and farewell dinners, and a Duke Law School event.
 It is anticipated that participants who are not residing at the college will attend all special dinners and other events.
 Students are expected to live at the college unless they meet one or more of the criteria for non-resident status (see below under "Non-Resident's Fee").
 Such students should consult Ms. Tonya Jacobs and submit their requests to live elsewhere in writing along with their applications.

 - The student is a resident of Hong Kong;

 - The student has a family member residing in Hong Kong with whom he/she will live;

 - The student has been working in Hong Kong prior to the start of the program and already has his/her own apartment;